GitHub-Insight-ANZ-Lab/aiapp1day/labs/2d-rag_chatbot/README.md

 ![Chat user interface screenshot with question and generated answer displayed](images/2024-01-17-12-53-13.png)

-Go ahead, ask the service a few questions about CosmicWorks and observe the responses.
+Go ahead, ask the service a few questions about Bike Store and observe the responses.

+# 2d.4 More things to think about

 ## What do I do if the responses are incorrect?